50101063/flowisetemp/frontend/README.md

 *   **React 18.x**: A JavaScript library for building user interfaces.
 *   **Vite 5.x**: A fast build tool that provides a lightning-fast development experience.
-*   **Tailwind CSS 3.x**: A utility-first CSS framework for rapidly styling components.
+*   **Tailwind CSS 3.x**: A utility-first CSS framework for rapidly building custom designs.
 *   **React Router DOM 6.x**: For declarative routing in React applications.
-*   **Context API**: For simple state management across components.
+*   **Context API**: For simple state management.

-## Setup and Running the Application
+## Setup Instructions

-To set up and run the frontend application locally, follow these steps:
+To get the frontend application up and running on your local machine, follow these steps:

 1.  **Navigate to the frontend directory:**
     ```bash